T Cell Activation and Autoimmune Disease

 How T cells recognize and react to foreign antigens is therefore a key to understand how T cell mediated diseases develop and how they may be prevented or treated.

-The last 10 years the research group has therefore focused primarily on elcudiating molecular mechanisms for control of T cell activation, and in particular the role of T cell specific adapter protein (TSAd) in this process.
+The research group therefore focuses primarily on elucidating molecular mechanisms for control of T cell activation, and in particular the role of adaptor molecules in this process.